On covariant and canonical Hamiltonian formalisms for gauge theories: Introduction

 Throughout the manuscript, we are considering generic globally-hyperbolic spacetimes without any specific choice of metric, nor coordinate system.
 Furthermore, we employ the language of forms, since that simplifies the calculations and allows for shorter expressions.
 When needed, we have re-written previously known results to match this notation.

-It is a pleasure to dedicate this contribution to Prof. Ashtekar, who has been a pioneer in the application of both canonical \cite{Ashtekar, Abhay1} and covariant approaches \cite{abr, afk} to general relativity.
-His insights have always been a motivation for the gravitational physics community.
-We can only hope that this contribution shall add to our collective understanding of the relation between canonical and covariant Hamiltonian methods.
+This contribution is to appear in a volume in honor to Prof. Ashtekar, who has been a pioneer in the application of both canonical \cite{Ashtekar, Abhay1} and covariant approaches \cite{abr, afk} to general relativity.